Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Conclusion

 In this work, we propose a variant of attention that produces representations of relational information disentangled from object-level attributes.
 This leads to the development of the Abstractor module, which fits naturally into the powerful framework of Transformers.
 Through a series of experiments, we demonstrate the potential of this new framework to achieve gains in sample efficiency in both purely relational tasks and more general sequence modeling tasks.

-This work opens up several avenues for future research.
-One possible line of research is to better understand the role of symbols within the Abstractor, including the trade-offs between learned symbols, parametric symbols, and the use of position-relative symbols.
-Another important line of research is the study of the alternative architectural variants proposed in~\Cref{fig:abstractor_architectures}.
-For example, understanding the properties of compositions of Abstractor modules and assessing such an architecture's ability to represent higher-order relations will shed light on the expressive power of the framework.
-Finally, the experiments presented here demonstrate the Abstractor's promise and utility for relational representation in Transformers, and it will be interesting to explore the framework's use in increasingly complex modeling problems.
+This work opens up several avenues for future research, including a better understanding of the strengths and weaknesses of different architectural variants, work towards a more streamlined scalable architecture, and exploring the framework's use in increasingly complex real-world problems.